Natural Acceleration - The Forces of Nature

 It is locked spin movement/energy that makes the primary ball shape and size.
 It is locked rise movement/energy that gives the primary balls their physical mass.
 A physical equilibrium is reached, between the opposite acting spin and rise forces, making two types of matter.
 Type I matter with a fixed volume at an absolute density, and Type II matter with a variable volume and a variable density.
 The core and membrane are Type I and the neutron plasm is Type II.

 The surface of all g-rising bodies, accelerate at a rate directly proportional to their mass and inversely proportional to their volume.
-Above the g-rising surface exist two synergy movements, that are projected into space as the spinfield.
+Above the g-rising surface exist two movement/synergy fields, that are projected into space as the spinfield.
 The extent of influence of a spinfield into space is called its hollow volume.

 Opposite to the current view that gravity is a universal force of attraction between matter, Neu Theory claims that the source of this natural phenomena is not attraction, but the collective g-rise pressure from a finite number of small g-rising primary matter objects acting together as one physical body.
 This collective push projects a collective spinfield with physical effects on other bodies.
 Large number g-rise/spinfields are where the physical effects become increasingly noticeable.